trishnasharma/ecs171_final_project/README.md

 We worked as a team and divided the tasks equalling among ourselves to complete the assignment.

 Bhavi Patel: worked on preprocessing, printing the image for each letter and on the models along with Hiren.
+Dorothy Le: Evaluated the models for its accuracy